Work Order Management

 - Materials and equipment: A list of materials, tools, and equipment needed to complete the work.
 This helps manage inventory usage.

 - Authorization: Sign-off spots for both the requester and the supervisor approving it.
-It maintains accountability and prevent unnecessary tasks.
+It maintains accountability and prevents unnecessary tasks.

 - Attachments: Space to add any helpful documents (reference drawings, safety guidelines, or other crucial info).